HHS/TANF-app/tdrs-services/parser/README.md

 # Run sqlc lint-style checks
 sqlc vet

-# Verify queries against the configured engine and schema
-sqlc verify
 ```

 Generated code lives in `internal/db/` and should not be edited by hand.